Chinese Chestnut (Castanea mollissima)

-Characteristics: The 3-6 inch long leaves are dark green and coarsely serrated.
+Characteristics: The 3-inch to 6-inch-long leaves are dark green and coarsely serrated.
 In the fall, leaves turn yellow or golden-brown.
 In May-June, unpleasant smelling, light green or creamy yellow flowers begin to bloom.
-These flowers are followed by the tree’s edible nuts, which are encased in a prickly porcupine-like outer shell.
+These flowers are followed by the tree's edible nuts, which are encased in a prickly porcupine-like outer shell.
 Bark is dark gray, ridged, and furrowed.
 This tree has a rounded shape with a short trunk and wide-spreading branches.
 It grows 40-60 feet high and wide.

 Foliage: Deciduous (leaves lost seasonally)